Stop Doomscrolling: Marvin the “Mental Health Warrior” Cat Embraces Mindset Rule 10

 I raised an eyebrow.
 “Like what?
 Knit a taco hat?”

-“Interesting idea — but how about this: Dance like an idiot in your kitchen.
+“Interesting idea,” he said.
+“But how about this: dance like an idiot in your kitchen.
 Rewatch a cartoon from your childhood.
-Shout compliments at clouds.
-They deserve it.
+Shout compliments at clouds — they deserve it.”

 Our Turn: